 Volunteers Make a Difference

 In July of 2018, I was approached by some very caring individuals who were interested in helping me carry out my dream to protect and care for abandon/neglected/abused kitties.
 They have dedicated themselves to A Place for Grace Kitty Rescue (APFGKR) and are donating all of their time so that all financial contributions go totally into kitty care.
 These volunteers have opened their homes to foster and care for these needy fur babies.
-Heather and Tim Kelly, Deb Navari and Sandy Chicoine are a dedicated group of people.
-I am so pleased to know and work with them.
-They make us a fabulous team.
+During busy times we have over twelve foster families caring for kitties.